Credit card refunds: How they work and how to request one

 Whether credit card refunds affect your credit depends on the amount charged to your card, your overall credit use and your payments.
 Getting a refund could lower your credit utilization ratio, one factor used to calculate credit scores.
 According to the Consumer Financial Protection Bureau, experts recommend keeping your credit utilization below 30% of your total available credit.

-If you get a refund on your card, any rewards you earned from the original purchase will normally be removed from your rewards balance.
+If you get a refund on your card, any rewards you earned from the original purchase will typically be removed from your rewards balance.

 If you pay off your balance before getting a refund or if the refund is more than your current balance, that refund would result in a negative balance on your account.
-This just means that instead of you owing money to your credit card issuer, your credit card issuer actually owes you.
+This means that instead of you owing money to your credit card issuer, your credit card issuer owes you.
 You can spend down the negative balance by continuing to make purchases on the account.
-You might also be able to request money directly from your issuer.

 In most cases, initiating a return with a merchant is a straightforward process.
 But if you believe there’s a billing error with a charge on your Capital One credit card account, the information on Capital One’s disputes support page may be helpful.
-And if you see a suspicious charge, you can report it as fraud.
+And if you see a suspicious charge that you have not authorized, you can report it as fraud.

 Related Content